vitejs/vite/docs/guide/index.md

 See [@vitejs/create-app](https://github.com/vitejs/vite/tree/main/packages/create-app) for more details on each template.

+## `index.html` and Project Root

+One thing you may have noticed is that in a Vite project, `index.html` is front-and-central instead of being tucked away inside `public`.
+This is intentional: during development Vite is a server, and `index.html` is the entry point to your application.

+Vite treats `index.html` as source code and part of the module graph.
+It resolves `<script type="module" src="...">` that references your JavaScript source code.
+Even inline `<script type="module">` and CSS referenced via `<link href>` also enjoy Vite-specific features.
+In addition, URLs inside `index.html` are automatically rebased so there's no need for special `%PUBLIC_URL%` placeholders.

+Similar to static http servers, Vite has the concept of a "root directory" from which your files are served from.
+Absolute URLs in your source code will be resolved using the project root as base, so you can write code as if you are working with a normal static file server (except way more powerful!).
+Vite is also capable of handling dependencies that resolve to out-of-root file system locations, which makes it usable even in a monorepo-based setup.

+Vite also supports [multi-page apps](./build#multi-page-app) with multiple `.html` entry points.

+#### Specifying Alternative Root

+Running `vite` starts the dev server using the current working directory as root.
+You can specify an alternative root with `vite serve some/sub/dir`.

 ## Command Line Interface

 In a project where Vite is installed, you can use the `vite` binary in your npm scripts, or run it directly with `npx vite`.
 Here is the default npm scripts in a scaffolded Vite project: